Remedy’s Sustainable Choice

 It goes without saying that waste is a HUGE problem in the US.
 Unlike glass or metal which can be recycled indefinitely, or even paper which can be recycled up to 7 times, plastic can only be recycled once or twice before ending up in a landfill for good (1).
 What’s more, it can take a plastic bottle from anywhere between 70-450 years to degrade (2).

-At Remedy, we use biodegradable prescription vials which completely break down into organic matter within 3 years.
-We are the ONLY pharmacy in San Diego offering green vials, so if a commitment to sustainability is something you value, show it by thepharmacy you choose!
-We also opt for recyclable/compostable kraft paper filling when shipping out products as opposed to styrofoam.
+Since our opening in 2019 we have only used biodegradable prescription vials which completely break down into organic matter within 3 years.
+We are the ONLY pharmacy in San Diego offering green vials, so if a commitment to sustainability is something you value in your pharmacy, you are in the right place.

 At the beginning of 2022, we launched an in-house, curated custom herbal tea service.
 Compared to typical petroleum-based plastic bags, our teas are packaged in 100% compostable, bio-based, and non-GMO kraft stand-up pouches.
 The labels we use are matte paper– not lined with plastic film– making them 100% compostable as well.
 We make all of our teas in-house at Remedy in small batches, prioritizing our local community.